danmarksmiljoeportal/grundrisk/README.md

 ```

 In our example where the value is decimal 9 and 1001 as binary, can we now derive the following:
- 1. Bly_Kobber_eller_PAH is lit one as this is the first 1 in the 1001
+ 1. Bly_Kobber_eller_PAH is lit on as this is the first 1 in the 1001
  2. Svag_geologi is also lit as we have 1 in the end 1001.